MRC/Academy of Medical Sciences Policy Internship scheme

 The MRC and the Academy of Medical Sciences (AMS) have teamed up to offer a policy internship scheme.

-The scheme, now in its seventh year, is open to all MRC-funded PhD students (based in a university, or MRC centre, unit or institute) in their third and fourth year of study including clinicians undertaking a PhD as part of their MRC Clinical Research Training Award.
+The scheme, now in its eighth year, is open to all MRC-funded PhD students (based in a university, or MRC centre, unit or institute) in their third and fourth year of study including clinicians undertaking a PhD as part of their MRC Clinical Research Training Award.